 1. To All the Boys I’ve Loved Before by Jenny Han

 What if all the crushes you ever had found out how you felt about them…all at once?
 Lara Jean has written five love letters in her life, but never sent them.
 So, when all five of them receive her no-longer-secret letters, her life turns completely upside down.
-You should definitely read this before streaming the Netflix movie which comes out August 17!
+If you haven’t already, don’t forget to watch the Netflix movie, which is out now!

 Best-friends-turned-best-enemies Zorie and Lennon are abandoned in the wilderness.
 And as they travel through the California backcountry, secrets and hidden feeling surface.
 They can’t entirely blame the forest air and starlit nights on this rekindling connection!